 From iconic characters like Mickey Mouse to beloved theme parks and film and television productions, Disney’s reach encompasses the entire globe.
-But, how much is Walt Disney stock worth right now, in the middle of the coronavirus pandemic, and will it be a good buy going forward?
+But how much is Walt Disney stock worth right now, as the COVID-19 pandemic continues, and will it be a good buy going forward?

 How Did Disney Stock Do Before the Pandemic?

-In 2019, before the coronavirus pandemic struck, Disney stock had begun another big run, gaining over 30%.
+In 2019, before the COVID-19 pandemic struck, Disney stock had begun another big run, gaining over 30%.

 How Did the Pandemic Affect Disney Stock?

 Employees bore much of the initial brunt of the crisis.
 In April 2020, Disney announced that it was suspending pay to 100,000 workers, or roughly half of the company’s global workforce.

 The company shuttered its theme parks on March 14, 2020, and its cruise line and entertainment divisions suffered similar lockdowns.
 In its second fiscal quarter, Disney reported an astonishing 93% drop in revenue.

 Disney’s stock took a precipitous tumble in 2020.
 After hitting its all-time high (to that point) of $151.64 on Nov.
 26, 2019, Disney stock fell as low as $79.07 per share in March of 2020.